anlunjiang/gcp_associate/linuxacademy/weakpoints.md

     * Additional instances are removed 10 minutes after they are no longer required.
     * They offer high availability, autoscaling, and automatic updates.
     * They are suitable for stateless applications.
+* After creating your Kubernetes cluster, what needs to be done to interact with the Kubernetes cluster?
+    * Run gcloud container clusters get-credentials to authenticate and configure kubectl.
+* Which of the following commands will set the default project?
+    * gcloud config set project [PROJECT_ID]
+* Which command is used to create a Google Cloud Function?
+    * gcloud functions deploy
+* According to Application Default Credentials (ADC), how does a Google Cloud client library locate application credentials?
+    * First, ADC searches for environment variable GOOGLE_APPLICATION_CREDENTIALS to see if the service account key is stored.
+    * If GOOGLE_APPLICATION_CREDENTIALS is not set, then ADC will use the default service account.
+If the default service account cannot be used, then there will be an error, and you will need to provide the credentials.
+* Which command is used to create a storage bucket for Cloud Storage?
+    * gsutil mb
+* Which command is used to copy to or from a Cloud Storage bucket?
+    * gsutil cp
+* Kubernetes works with _ files to specify the resources that we need.
+    * YAML
+* What command is used to create a Spanner database table?
+    * gcloud spanner databases ddl
+* What is a way to reduce network latency when creating a Kubernetes cluster?
+    * Use the same zone as the other services
+* How are access scopes used?
+    * Access scopes are a legacy predating Cloud IAM.
+They are used to assign permissions to VM instances.